Myrkie/Unity-UI-Tweaks/README.md

 3. **AllowBlendshapeClamping**: This patch undoes a change done in VRChat SDK V3.5.0 which forces legacy blendshape clamping in editor, for people who use VRCFury blendshape baking this makes it impossible to increase blendshapes past intended values and then save the blendshapes on upload into an allowed range.

+4. **DisableMouseJumping**: This will patch unity's mouse jumping feature introduced around unity 2022 and disable it, such as setting a slider and going off screen.

 ## Installation

 ### Option 1: Git Package (Recommended)